 Tires are prone to going flat over time.
 In most cases, all you have to do is pump the tire with air. however, sometimes the tire bead will come off the rim.
-In order to fill up your tire again, you’ll have to seat it on the rim.
+To fill up your tire again, you’ll have to seat it on the rim.

 A tire bead is the inner edge of the tire that is fitted to the rim when the tire is inflated.
 When it comes loose, the tire deflates and your tractor becomes a burden.
-Below, you’ll find out how to seat a tire bead on a garden tractor.
+Below, you’ll find out how to seat a tire bead on a regular lawn more or a garden tractor.

-Different Methods on How to Seat a Tire Bead on a Garden Tractor
+Different Methods on How to Seat a Tire Bead on a Lawn Mower or Garden Tractor

 Seating a Tire Bead With Fire (the Risky Way)